FREE DELIVERY FOR ALL ORDERS OVER £50

 How To Control Carrot Root Flies

-Covering crops early on with fleecing will hide Carrots from the Carrot Root flies looking to lay their eggs.
-Our Carrot Root Fly Traps will also help monitor the Carrot Root Fly populations, and reduce the number of egg laying adults by catching them on specially coloured sticky traps, which acts as an attractant.
+Our Carrot Root Fly Traps help monitor Carrot Fly populations, and reduce the number of egg laying adults, by catching them on the specially coloured sticky traps which act as an attractant to the pests.

-If you suspect Carrot Root Fly are already present, our Carrot Root Fly Nematodes can be applied to the soil or raised beds where the Carrots are growing.
-These nematodes will move through the soil to locate the Carrot Root Fly larvae and will significantly reduce their numbers.
-The nematodes will remain active in the soil for about three weeks, so repeat applications may be required and applications should be made for each crop of carrots.
-There is no harvest interval with nematode applications, as they are harmless to humans.
+If you suspect Carrot Root Fly are already present, our Carrot Root Fly Nematodes can be applied to the soil or raised beds where the vegetables are growing.
+The nematodes will move through the soil to locate the Carrot Fly larvae and will help to significantly reduce their numbers.
+The nematodes remain active in the soil for three weeks, so repeat applications may be required.
+Applications should be made for each crop of vegetables.
+There is no harvest interval required as our nematodes are harmless to humans.